collective/collective.indexvocabularies/README.rst

 A Plone addon for creating dynamic vocabularies from catalog indexes.

-This package allows an admin to create dynamically named vocabularies from data within the Plone site.
+This package allows an admin to create dynamically named vocabularies from Plone indexes.

-Vocabularies can then be used in metadata fields of your content types or in facets on a search block in Volto.
+The dynamic vocabularies can then be used in metadata fields of your content types or in facets on a search block in Volto.

 Currently supported is making vocabularies from existing unique values of a metadata field.

 This is useful to create a custom ``Tags`` field which is addable by editors, similar to the built in ``Subjects`` field.

 Installation
 ------------